A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

-Example~\ref{example:NonMutualInclusive} below demonstrates the mutual relationships among atomic, \wu{non-atomic and mixed} NE flows. \wu{It shows in particular} that the set of atomic NE flows need not intersect the set of non-atomic NE flows, and neither need the set of atomic NE flows intersect the set of mixed NE flows.
-Example~\ref{example:NonMutualInclusive} illustrates also that the set of expected flows of mixed NE flows need not intersect the set of non-atomic NE flows. \begin{example} Consider \wu{the} simple congestion game $\G$ with one O/D pair $(o,t)$ (i.e., $\K=\{1\}$) and two parallel paths (arcs) shown in Figure~\ref{fig:NE-Noninclusive} below.
-We label the upper and the lower arcs as $u$ and $l,$ respectively. \wu{$\G$ has cost functions} $\tau_u(x)=x^2$ and $\tau_l(x)\equiv 2,$ \wu{and} two users with \wu{O/D pair $(o,t)$ and} \wu{demand $2$ each.}
+for two arbitrary paths $p,p'\in\P_k$ with $\E_{\Pi}(f_{ran,p})>0$ for each $k\in\K,$ where $\Pi$ is the mixed profile of $f_{ran}.$ Such random flows then generalize WE flows of non-atomic congestion games in atomic congestion games.
+We thus call them \emph{mixed WE flows}.
+Using \emph{Brouwer's fixed point theorem} (\citep{Brouwer1910}) and an argument similar to that in \citep{Dafermos1980} for the existence of WE flows in non-atomic congestion games, we can show easily that mixed WE flows always exist in atomic congestion games, see Lemma~\ref{lemma:Existence-WE-flows} in Appendix~\ref{app:Existence_Of_WE_Flows}.
+The convergence results presented in this paper carry also over to the inefficiency of mixed WE flows.
+In fact, we can even view mixed NE flows as mixed WE flows in the convergence analysis of the PoA of mixed NE, since mixed NE flows approximate mixed WE flows when $\frac{d_{max}}{T}$ is tiny, see, e.g., \eqref{eq:MNE-def}--\eqref{eq:MWE}, \eqref{eq:Epsilon-mixed-WE-flow} in Appendix~\ref{proof:ExpectedFlowIsEpWE}, and Appendix~\ref{proof:MainStep}.
+Nonetheless, we will not go deeper into the discussion of mixed WE flows, so as to save space.} \end{remark} \begin{example} Consider \wu{the} congestion game $\G$ with one O/D pair $(o,t)$ (i.e., $\K=\{1\}$) and two parallel paths (arcs) shown in Figure~\ref{fig:NE-Noninclusive}.
+We label the upper and lower arcs as $u$ and \WuSecondRevision{$\ell,$} respectively. \wu{$\G$ has cost functions} $\tau_u(x)=x^2$ and \WuSecondRevision{$\tau_\ell(x)\equiv 2,$} \wu{and} two \WuSecondRevision{agents} with \wu{O/D pair $(o,t)$ and} \wu{demand $2$ each.}